asyncerror/TiFlamebase/README.md

 ## GET STARTED

 1. Download the zip: [ti.flamebase-iphone-1.0.0.zip](https://github.com/asyncerror/TiFlamebase/blob/master/iphone/ti.flamebase-iphone-1.0.0.zip)

-2. Unzip the file in your application root folder
+2. Unzip the file in your application root folder.

 2.1 After unpacking, your directory will look like this:

 ```